 Since different instances have different rules and standards, instance administrators can choose to reject federation with other instances to preserve the atmosphere of their community, prevent harassment, or block the dissemination of illegal or offensive content.
 The choices that individual servers make do not affect the rest of the servers in the federation.

 Continuing the example, if instance C hosts content that the administrator of instance A does not want to be associated with, they can block instance C. This prevents people on instance A from communicating with people on instance C and vice-versa.
 All connections between people on the two instances are severed.
 Posts from instance C users will not appear in instance A’s federated timeline.
 However, users on instance B are not affected.
 They can still communicate with people on both instances.

 Because of this, it is important to choose an instance that aligns with your views and is not likely to block communication with (or be blocked by) the instances that your friends or colleagues are on.
 Instances generally summarize their policies and viewpoints on the sign-up page, and most have a list of servers they do not communicate with, so you can get an idea of the kind of places they are before you decide on the one you wish to join.

 If you want to change instances

 - If you don’t like the default web client or find it disorienting, there are many available apps with alternate ways of displaying the timelines.
-JoinMastodon has a regularly-updated list of desktop and mobile apps.
+JoinMastodon has a regularly updated list of desktop and mobile apps.
 The official apps are a good place to start, but I personally like Toot! on iOS.

 - Filtering your public timelines by language will make them much easier to read on large instances.
 Language filter settings are available in Settings > Preferences > Other.